 Lake Chad Crisis

-Each year, malaria kills nearly half a million people.
-70 per cent of all deaths are children under five years of age.
+Each year, malaria kills over 600,000 people.
+Three-quarters of all deaths are children under five years of age.

 Independent medical humanitarian assistance